2010 French Open – Men's singles

 Rafael Nadal defeated Robin Söderling in the final, 6–4, 6–2, 6–4 to win the men's singles tennis title at the 2010 French Open.
-It was his fifth French Open title and his seventh major title overall.
-Nadal won the title without dropping a set for the second time (the first being in 2008).
-By winning the title, Nadal regained the world No. 1 ranking from Roger Federer, who was in contention to break Pete Sampras' record of 286 weeks spent with the top position.
+It was his fifth French Open title and seventh major title overall.
+Nadal did not lose a set during the tournament for the second time (after 2008).
+By winning the title, Nadal regained the world No. 1 ranking from Roger Federer, who was in contention to break Pete Sampras' record of 286 weeks spent at the top position.
+He also completed a season sweep of the Monte-Carlo, Rome, Madrid, and French Open clay court tournaments.
+Nadal’s historic “Clay Slam”, winning all 3 clay Masters Series & Roland Garros titles, saw him drop just 2 sets in the 22 total matches played.

-Federer was the defending champion but lost in the quarterfinals to Söderling in a rematch of the previous year's final.
-This was the first time since the 2004 French Open that Federer did not reach the semifinals of a major, a span of 23 majors.
+Federer was the defending champion, but lost in the quarterfinals to Söderling in a rematch of the previous year's final.
+This marked the first time since the 2004 French Open that Federer did not reach the semifinals of a major, a span of 23 majors.
 Federer was attempting to become the first man in the Open Era and the third man ever to achieve a double career Grand Slam.
 Between the 2004 Wimbledon Championships and the 2017 Australian Open, this was the only major not to feature either Federer or Novak Djokovic in the semifinals.
-Djokovic's quarterfinal match against Jurgen Melzer marked the only time he lost a grand slam match after leading two sets to love.
+Djokovic's quarterfinal match against Jürgen Melzer marked the only time he lost a match at a major after leading two sets to love.